 Over the past 28 years, many students have contributed to making a difference at Marshall Middle School.
 We are proud to have you as a student at Marshall Middle School.
-We expect you to have an excellent school year, and we know you will help us to continue to build on our success as a school and community.
+We expect you to have an excellent school year, and we know you will help us to continue to build on our reputation of excellence.
 Thank you in advance for the difference you will make this school year.

 Daniel Swoger Ed.D.

 Principal